gw2efficiency/gw2-api.com/README.md

 npm install
 npm run build

-# Build the initial database (this may take a few minutes)
-node build/bin/rebuild.js

 # Start a server cluster with 5 processes
 # Note: to start the server with logging to keymetrics.io
 # set the env variable "ENVIRONMENT=production"